tim-fan/carpet_localisation/README.md

 For classifier trained to distinguish the four colors of carpet in the target environment, see [carpet_color_classification](https://github.com/tim-fan/carpet_color_classification)

+Note: for an overview of the broader project, see [the wiki](https://github.com/tim-fan/carpet_localisation/wiki/Carpet-Localisation).

 ## Dev setup:

 ```